derek-watson14/Thunderstruck/Project_Planning/SQL_TESTING.md

             3. Check that the new user's password is a hashed string (is not equal to the original password string)
             4. Check that the hashed string in the DB matches the string from hashing the plain text password Expected result
-            Test emaail and a hashed password are in the DB, that hash should match the hash the test password produces Post-conditions
+            Test emaail and a hashed password are in the DB; test that hash matches the hash the test password produces Post-conditions
             User is created with the expected credentials within the database
         ```